robertkirathe/alx-pre_course/README.md

-This file is mandatory in all Alx School project
+This file is mandatory in all Alx School project.
+I am only allowed to change files on Github, this time.